adailtonjn68/hu_moments_in_python/README.md

 # hu_moments_in_python

-Description    : This program computes Hu's moments invariant on scale and rotation of a discrete image f(x,y).
+Description    : This program computes Hu's moments invariant on scale and rotation of a discrete image f(x,y) in python.
+It can be used with python standard arrays and, also, with numpy arrays.

 Reference      : Ming-Kuei Hu, "Visual pattern recognition by moment invariants," in IRE Transactions on Information Theory,
                  vol. 8, no. 2, pp. 179-187, February 1962.